RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 ###Getting started

-* You need a Github account to work with the Rosetta codebase.
+* You need a GitHub account to work with the Rosetta codebase.
 If you don't have one already, you can get one for free at <https://github.com/> by clicking the button in the upper right.
-    * When picking an account name, we recommend a "professional" sounding one -- your Github user name will be listed on all your Github-related communications.
-(But don't worry too much about your funky username if you already have an established Github account.)
+    * When picking an account name, we recommend a "professional" sounding one -- your GitHub user name will be listed on all your GitHub-related communications.
+(But don't worry too much about your funky username if you already have an established GitHub account.)
-    * Please fill out your [Github profile](https://github.com/settings/profile) with full name and affiliation (institution & lab)
+    * Please fill out your [GitHub profile](https://github.com/settings/profile) with full name and affiliation (institution & lab).
     * Under [Emails](https://github.com/settings/emails), uncheck "Keep my email address private", so the Rosetta testing server can properly link your account to your contributions.
-* We highly recommend using SSH keys for working with Github repos.
+* We highly recommend using SSH keys for working with GitHub repos.
 You can find instructions for this [[here|https://help.github.com/articles/generating-ssh-keys]].
 Note that id_rsa.pub and id_dsa.pub can be used interchangeably at this point, although the instructions use id_rsa.pub.
     * You will need to pre-accept GitHub's RSA key fingerprint by following [[the last step of the SSH instructions|https://help.github.com/articles/generating-ssh-keys]].
 * People contributing code will need to sign either the [developer agreement]() (for members of a RosettaCommons member lab) or the [Contributor Licensing Agreement](insert link) before their PRs can be accepted.
     * Members of RosettaCommons labs should consult the internal wiki for more details on getting set up as a RosettaCommons member.
 (Ask other lab members for the website and login info.)